smile-td/core-lab-community-agreements/readme.md

 from each other without canceling anyone.
 2. We can’t be eloquent all the time.

+From @Tina Deng:
+We all have different backgrounds and different levels of knowledge of different things.
+It is very lucky to be in diversified community like this.

 ## **Be respectful**

 Of your own feelings and those of others, as well as of all races, cultures, sexual orientations, gender identities, religions, class backgrounds, abilities, body sizes and perspectives when speaking.